Non-competition clause employment contract

 1. Non-competition clause in the employment contract

-The non-competition clause under labor law is an important consideration for many employees when terminating an employment relationship – especially if they work in a specialized industry or in a management position.
-The basic rule is: During the ongoing employment relationship, the employee is subject to a statutory non-competition clause .
-This means that they may not compete with their employer, in particular, they may not take up their own employment or work for a company that is in direct competition with their employer (analogous to Section 60 of the German Commercial Code).
+The non-compete clause under labor law is an important consideration for many employees when terminating an employment relationship – especially if they work in a specialized industry or in a management position.
+The basic rule is: During the ongoing employment relationship, the employee is subject to a statutory non-compete clause .
+This means that they may not compete with their employer, in particular, they may not take up their own employment or work for a company that is in direct competition with their employer (analogous to Section 60 of the German Commercial Code (HGB)).

-However, this topic becomes particularly relevant with regard to the so-called post-contractual non-competition clause ( Section 110 of the German Trade Code ).
+However, this topic becomes particularly relevant with regard to the so-called post-contractual non-competition clause ( Section 110 of the German Trade Code (GewO )).
 According to the post-contractual non-competition clause, the employee may not compete with the employer for several months even after the employment relationship has ended.
-However, the post-contractual non-competition clause must be expressly stipulated in writing in the employment contract or in a separate agreement (Section 74 of the German Commercial Code).
+However, the post-contractual non-competition clause must be expressly stipulated in writing in the employment contract or in a separate agreement (Section 74 of the German Commercial Code (HGB).
 Without such a clause, there is generally no obligation to restrict oneself under competition law after the employment relationship has ended.

 3. Circumvention of the non-competition clause

 If you are unintentionally bound by a non-compete clause, this does not mean that you must remain completely inactive.
 Employees are permitted to prepare for future competitive activity while still employed.
 As part of this preparation, they may, for example, establish a company, register an internet domain, rent business premises, or conclude employment contracts without violating the non-compete clause .
-A violation of the non-compete clause only occurs when external advertising influences the market.
+A violation of the non-compete clause only occurs if the non-compete is influenced externally by advertising on the market.

 It should also be noted that the validity of the non-competition clause requires that the employer actually pays the compensation .
 The employer cannot demand compliance with an agreed post-contractual non-competition clause if it itself violates its contractual obligations.
-A breach of good faith occurs, for example, if the employer demands compliance with the non-competition clause but simultaneously fails to pay the contractually owed compensation for several months (LAG Mecklenburg-Vorpommern, judgment of August 4, 2014 – 2 SaGA 3/14, BeckRS 2014, 72301).
+A breach of good faith occurs, for example, if the employer demands compliance with the non-competition clause but simultaneously fails to pay the contractually owed compensation for several months (Mecklenburg-Vorpommern Regional Labor Court, judgment of August 4, 2014 – 2 SaGA 3/14, BeckRS 2014, 72301).

 4. FAQ